 It is one of the fun things to do in Banff without breaking too much of a sweat!

 The Bow Valley Parkway is a scenic yet leisurely driving route from Banff to Lake Louise.
+Originally constructed in the 1930s, it served as the primary scenic route, offering travelers a picturesque journey through the heart of the Canadian Rockies.
+It now is considered a quieter and more beautiful alternative to the Trans-Canada Highway.
 It is a quieter and more beautiful alternative to the Trans-Canada Highway.

 Johnston Canyon is a great attraction on the route, which is a thundering waterfall in summer and a frozen wonder in winter.

 A helicopter tour in Banff is an exhilarating way to witness the awe-inspiring landscapes of the Canadian Rockies from a whole new perspective.
 Soaring over rugged mountain peaks, crystal-clear lakes, and ancient glaciers, these tours offer a bird's-eye view of the region's dramatic natural beauty.
 Some tours include hikes and picnics in remote areas only accessible by helicopter.

 Ask your vacation advisor about adding one of our exclusive Fresh Tracks Canada Experiences, including a special helicopter tour, to your itinerary.

 Banff Avenue is the bustling heart of Banff Town, Alberta.
 It is a commercial street where you can shop, grab a drink, and enjoy a wholesome meal.
 Many of the town's hotels are located on Banff Avenue.

 Bring layers Banff enjoys beautiful summer weather but temperatures can drop at night.
 Be sure to pack a wardrobe that layers to be comfortable throughout your trip.